jolin0721/Robotic-Arm-Object-Catching/README.md

 Integration Workflow:
 Speech command/Text Command → Object detection → Object classification → Robotic arm action.

+The Command could be: **"I want a furry animal, put it into red bin"**

 The example of original photo is shown below:

 ![Original photo](original_photo.jpg)